CuadrosNicolas/RegexEngine/readme.md

 	- ^ $ : begin and end of string
 	- \b \B word boundaries and non word boundaries
 - Group :
-	- Capture group using ('sub regex') , group does not support quantifiers (at this moment)
+	- Capture group using ('sub regex')
+	- Non capturing group using (?:'sub regex')
+	- LookAhead group using (?='sub regex')
+	- Negative lookahead using (?!'sub regex')
 - Logical Or : '|'
 - Regex Flags :
 	- STICKY : Allow to set the position of start of the Regex